 - From the Via Geisler roadway into the village of St. Magdalena take a left at the blue sign directing you to the village center.
 Straight ahead of you will be a public parking lot.
-If you are not in a rush, you can park here and hike the road to the panorama point and church.
+We recommend parking here and hiking along the road to the panorama point and church.
 The road leading directly to the church is closed to automobiles.

 - Take left onto Bergweg and then a right on Trebich.
 Note: Street names may not be visible so be sure to follow the signs for the church (Kirche / Chiesa).

 - Follow Trebich to the left and then Magdalenaweg, which veers to the right.
 Stay on Magdalena as it winds gradually upward.

-- You’ll eventually see the church to your right and you’ll have the option to drive directly to it.
+- You’ll eventually see the church to your right.
 But instead of taking the right continue straight to reach a higher elevation.

 After thoroughly drinking in the views, we suggest visiting the church.
 It is open daily.